 Obedience to the LORD often requires leaving the religious norms that confine us and walking in complete trust of the One who gave HIS life for us.

 It is not about being the walking wounded, IT IS about being the resurrected, renewed, revived, rebuilt, rekindled, regenerated, restored and redeemed of the LORD JESUS CHRIST.
 It is your choice!

 One SCREAMING EAGLE was soared to new heights that morning in Nashville, Tennessee and more than one daughter of the MOST HIGH GOD was set free!
 Glory to HIS HOLY NAME!

-~~~~~~~ On a personal note: As one who was molested by a male cousin at the age of ten, raped by a Christian Pastor and Professor at the age of 18 and then raped again multiple times by a male pedophile and predator of females in my 30’s…I clearly understand the cost, the pain, the ravage, and the anguish of being violated.
+~~~~~~~ On a personal note: As one who was molested by a male cousin at the age of ten, raped by a Christian Pastor and Professor at the age of 18 and then raped again multiple times by a male pedophile and predator in my 30’s…I clearly understand the cost, the pain, the ravage, and the anguish of being violated.
 I did not speak about being raped by the Christian Pastor until 25 later because he was a friend of my Pastor and his family.
 The word "rape" simply could not cross my lips even though Curt died the year of my 30th birthday, it was 13 more years before I acknowledged his crime.
 In the mean time, what I did do was earn a BS in Psychology 1994, volunteered at a local family counseling center for 5 years working with children age (1-12) who had been traumatized, raped, beaten, abused in any possible way imagined and became part of a team that provided research evidence to the courts to change the State laws regarding these violations.
 In this season of ministry, GOD has ordained many times for me to minister to women that have been abused in similar manner.
 Jesus Christ is still the one and only true healer.